 Education of consumers:

-The result clearly showed that majority of the respondents 53.33% had graduation degree followed by 28.33% of the respondents had intermediate or diploma degree.
-Nearly 10.83% of the respondents had high school certificate and few of the respondents 7.5% had middle school certificate.
+The results clearly showed that the majority of the respondents 53.33% had a graduation degree, followed by 28.33% of the respondents who had an intermediate or diploma degree.
+Nearly 10.83% of the respondents had a high school certificate, and a few of the respondents 7.5% had a middle school certificate.

-Anusree and Balasubramanian (2019) evaluated that about 60% of respondent’s education level had either graduate or post graduate, 27% had high school to higher school, 10% were higher educated (> post graduate), and 3% were primary to middle.
+Anusree and Balasubramanian (2019) evaluated that about 60% of respondents' education levels were either graduate or postgraduate, 27% had high school to higher school, 10% were highly educated (> post graduate), and 3% were primary to middle.

 Figure 1.
 Distribution of respondents according to their education